 Write down all deductible taxes and credits

 Record instances of business use of home, auto use and other common deduction categories.
-Keep the following documents along with your tax return: mileage logs, home office computations and check stubs to substantiate business meals and travel.
+Keep the following documents along with your tax return: Mileage logs, home office computations and check stubs to substantiate business meals and travel.
 There might be Colorado-specific credits or incentives for particular industries or investments — investigate eligibility and keep excellent records of the activities that qualify you.

 Yearly disclosure reports and local laws coming your way